About thirty years ago I realized that time could very well

 Not being able to stop speculating about what traces there would be to look for if this were a fundamental aspect of time, or try to figure out how it could work, I eventually found an answer a few years back that also may explain some remaining questions concerning relativity and quantum mechanics.

-In view of later developments in physics where a growing number
+In view of later developments in physics where a growing

-obliged to communicate my ideas on the subject.
+feel obliged to communicate my ideas on the subject.

 If time is discontinuous we need to reconsider our

 So, what is time, when and why do we need it and how does it work?

 The standard model treat time as if it were an extra 4th

 dimension, one that presents an additional degree of freedom